SWeav02/baderkit/docs/methods.md

         on a course grid, the Henkelman groups code assigns asymmetrical charges/volumes to symmetrical basins while our code reaches symmetry after several iterations.

-        By default we use iterative refinement, but this can be changed to the original single refinement by setting `refinement_method="single"` in python or `--refinement-method single` in the command-line.
+        By default we use iterative refinement, which results in this method being ~4-10x slower than the other methods.
+This can be changed to the original single refinement by setting `refinement_method="single"` in python or `--refinement-method single` in the command-line.

     **Reference**

     W. Tang, E. Sanville, and G. Henkelman, A grid-based Bader analysis algorithm without lattice bias, [J. Phys.: Condens.
 Matter 21, 084204 (2009)](https://theory.cm.utexas.edu/henkelman/code/bader/download/tang09_084204.pdf)

-=== "weight (Default)"
+=== "weight"

     This method reduces errors due to orientation by allowing each point to be partially assigned to multiple basins.
 This method tends to provide the most accurate